 From linking key cards to hotel reservations to charging food and drink to your room, the modern hospitality experience is incredibly interconnected.
 Take, for example, the behind-the-scenes orchestration of hotel reservations and pricing with different third parties, such as Expedia and Trivago.

 Most hoteliers see themselves as service providers, not technology companies.
 In fact, many of these capabilities came about by using a wide range of smaller specialist software providers.
 To help hotels build efficient, connected, and agile business processes, Oracle Hospitality has been rebuilding its products as SaaS solutions.
-And we understand that our new SaaS services need to support integrating many third-party solutions without expensive development work, which is why the Oracle Hospitality Integration Platform (OHIP) was born.
+And we understand that our new SaaS services need to support integrating many third-party solutions without expensive development work, which is why the Oracle Hospitality Integration Platform (OHIP (PDF)) was born.

-OHPI provides a unified API platform for third parties.
+OHIP provides a unified API platform for third parties.
 With OHIP, hotels can integrate third-party services, such as P3’s online check-in and check-out service or Best Western’s central reservation system that integrates with Oracle Hospitality OPERA Cloud Property Management.
 OHIP enables hotels to be more efficient, offer better guest experiences, and ultimately be more profitable.
 The OHIP platform embodies best practices for supporting API development and consumption, from mocking tools and test endpoints to the use of streaming APIs to make the consumption of API events efficient.